James Gilmour (missionary): Missionary appointment

 After Cheshunt College, Gilmour studied a year in the society's missionary seminary at Highgate, and Chinese in London.
 While here, through a misunderstanding the students rebelled against the directors of the Mission Society.
-Gilmour spoke for the student body, was looked upon as a ringleader and with disfavor, though afterwards the directors acknowledged that the students were right in their position.
+Gilmour spoke for the student body, was looked upon as a ringleader and with disfavour, though afterwards the directors acknowledged that the students were right in their position.
 On 10 February 1870 he was ordained as a missionary to Mongolia in Augustine Chapel, Edinburgh.
 He set sail from Liverpool, on 22 February 1870 upon the steamship Diomed.
 He was made chaplain of the ship on which he sailed.
 At night he talked to every member of the crew while on watch, and laid the matter of salvation so clearly before them that he afterwards wrote, "All on board had repeated opportunities of hearing the Gospel as plainly as I could put it."

 Arrival in China

 Gilmour reached Beijing, on 18 May 1870, right away he settled down to continuing his Chinese studies.
-About a month later, on 22 June, news reached Beijing of the massacre.
-There had been a drought in the area, and the Chinese were quick to blame the Missionaries for this, (they did the same thing sometime later, using a drought to gather the whole of China up in arms against the foreigners, resulting in the murder of many westerners in the Boxer Rebellion.
+About a month later, on 22 June, news reached Beijing of a massacre.
+There had been a drought in the area, and the Chinese were quick to blame the missionaries for this, (they did the same thing sometime later, using a drought to gather the whole of China up in arms against the foreigners, resulting in the murder of many westerners in the Boxer Rebellion.
 Thirteen French Roman Catholic missionaries at Tianjin, (at that time port city of Beijing) were killed.
 The weeks following the massacre were very tense, and Gilmour and the older LMS missionaries weren't sure that it would be the right thing to send Gilmour to Mongolia just yet.
 Gilmour wrote of this time "We are all living on the slope of a volcano that may put forth its slumbering rage at any moment."
 Though not thinking of leaving the field, the situation was so grave that he wrote again, "Our death might further the cause of Christ more than our life could do."
 A massacre of all foreigners was planned, but a great downpour of rain the first day it was to begin shut the Chinese in their homes and when they could go out again the excitement was gone and there was no disturbance.
 By the end of July (1870) Gilmour had reached a fixed resolution to go to Mongolia as soon as the necessary arrangements had been made.
 He set out in the beginning of August, and reached Buryatia by mid September.